wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.6.1 =
+* [New] You spoke, we listened.
+Many users have been asking us over time to add a feature to display metrics and reports on their front-facing website.
+Although Slimstat has been supporting shortcodes for many years, they felt like they needed more than that basic feature.
+We are now extending the shortcode syntax to allow users to place widgets on their websites in just a few steps.
+Please [refer to our knowledge base](https://slimstat.freshdesk.com/support/solutions/folders/5000259023) to learn more about this new feature, or feel free to contact us if you need help implementing it on your website.
+* [New] Hovering a report's title will reveal its unique ID, which you can [use in your shortcode](https://slimstat.freshdesk.com/support/solutions/folders/5000259023) to display it on your website.
+* [Update] The update notice displayed in the admin is now only shown to site administrators (single installation) and super administrators (WP MU / network), to avoid any confusion for MU site administrators.
+* [Update] Improved the accessibility of our Filter Bar, by introducing (hidden) labels for all the fields.
+Please make sure to flush your client/server caches to load the new stylesheet.
+* [Update] Removed the option to deactivate Slimscroll as it did not play nice with some other features we recently introduced, and also because the incompatibility issues between Firefox and Slimscroll have been addressed.
+* [Fix] The icon to export a report as Excel comma separated value was not being visualized correctly, when the premium add-on was enabled.
+* [Fix] Addressed some Javascript warning being displayed in the browser console, returned by the qTip library.
+* [Fix] The height of all the Dashboard widgets (including the ones not related to Slimstat) was being affected by a typo in our CSS.
+* [Fix] Cleaned up minor layout glitches and improved rendering of charts after initial round of feedback from users.

 = 4.6 =
 * [New] Our development team has had the task of revamping the charts available in Slimstat on their to-do list for quite a while now.
 Now that the compatibility issues related to our Browscap library have been addressed and resolved, it was time to tackle this new challenge and offer a beautiful new interface to analyze and interact with visual reports and charts.
 As an added bonus, we are also working on extending the list of supported shortcodes to allow administrators to also share these brand-new charts with their visitors, by quickly placing them on any page of their website.
 The same will apply to the world map, which currently displays the total number of page views by Country.
 Lots of exciting new features will soon be available to all our users.
 Stay tuned!
 * [Update] Email and Excel reports now honor the setting to convert IP addresses to hostnames.